Mathnerd314/stroscot/docs/Reference/Syntax.rst

 * If it is indented more, it's a sequence given as an argument to the previous line, so a virtual open brace is inserted
 * If it is at the same level, another item in the sequence, so a (virtual) semicolon is inserted
-* If there is a line at lower indentation (or EOF), the sequence is ended as it's a new declaration (`offside rule <https://en.wikipedia.org/wiki/Off-side_rule>`__).
+* If there is a line at lower indentation (or EOF), the sequence is ended as it's a new declaration (`off-side rule <https://en.wikipedia.org/wiki/Off-side_rule>`__).
 A virtual close brace is inserted at the start of the line.
 * Incomparable levels are an error.

 Layout handling is complicated by the presence of grammar rules without layout that allow free choice of indentation, e.g.